Updated October 17, 2019. Spar supermarkets offer a range of vegan-friendly grab-and-go sandwiches and wraps across the UK.

 Spar, the world’s largest food retailer, is not alone in making plant-based options more readily available.
 The UK is now a world leader in vegan product launches, according to data from Mintel.
 Last year, one in six new product launches were plant-based.

 Much of the increase was attributed to own-brand supermarket launches in major chains such as Tesco, Morrisons, Sainsbury’s, and Asda.
-According to Sainsbury’s, vegan product sales increased 65 percent over the past year.

 In addition to increasing vegan options, many supermarkets have adopted clear vegan labeling through animal rights charity Animal Aid’s #MarkItVegan campaign.
 The initiative, which aims to make shopping for plant-based products easier for consumers, has been adopted by chains throughout the UK, including Iceland, Aldi, Tesco, Waitrose, and Morrisons.